osvfelices/osvfelices/README.md

 I am a person with much determination, who has no complexes to ask for help when needed, a team player, and not afraid of ideas, suggestions, or constructive criticism.

-I am currently studying at <a href="https://github.com/WildCodeSchool">@WildCodeSchool</a> to become a Full Stack Web Developer, where I am acquiring and mastering new skills.
+I am currently working at Amadeus Lab.

  <!-- About section ENDS -->
  ---